 How to Use a Rice CookerLast updated on 3/25/2022

-When cooking large quantities of rice at once, nothing is easier than using a rice cooker.
-Additionally, many restaurants choose commercial rice cookers because they're no fuss.
-You simply add your rice and water and wait, which frees up your employees to work on other tasks while the rice cooks.
-And while using a rice cooker is simple, there are some additional steps you can take to save time on cleanup and ensure that you get rice that is perfectly cooked.Shop All Commercal Rice Cookers
+Cooking rice in a rice cooker is the easiest way to prepare large quantities of rice at once.
+Many restaurants choose commercial rice cookers because they're no fuss.
+You simply add the rice, add the water, and wait!
+While using a rice cooker is simple, there are some additional steps you can take to save time on cleanup and ensure that you get rice that is perfectly cooked.Shop All Commercal Rice Cookers

 What Is a Rice Cooker?

 A rice cooker is a piece of kitchen equipment that cooks many varieties of rice and grains.
 They work by boiling water, which is then absorbed into the rice until it becomes tender.
 Rice cookers are automatic, which frees up your employees to work on other tasks while the rice cooks.
 You also don't have to worry about a rice cooker boiling over or scorching.

 Yes, if you want to make the fluffiest rice with the best texture, you should rinse the grains first.

 Rinsing rice removes excess starch, which gives your rice grains a consistent texture and prevents the rice cooker from boiling over.
 It also helps to remove dirt or pesticides that may left on the grain from the manufacturing process.

 Rinsing rice is a good practice in general, but check the packaging on your rice first.
 Some rice is enriched with vitamins and minerals, which will dissolve if the rice is washed.

 How Much Water for 1 Cup of Rice?